Lake Superior and Mississippi Railroad: Historic railroad

 The LS&M was completed in 1870, running through the city of Carlton and running along the path of the Saint Louis River to Duluth.
-Later that year the first passenger trains started running between the Twin Cities and Duluth.
+On August 1 of the same year, the first passenger trains started running between the Twin Cities and Duluth.

 The LS&M was a victim of the Panic of 1873, as Jay Cooke's company was overextended and burdened with financial commitments to the Northern Pacific Railway.
 The LS&M reorganized in 1877 as the St. Paul and Duluth Railroad.
 It was later folded into the Northern Pacific Railway.
 The northern section of the line was moved and carried passenger trains until the 1930s.

 Modern railroad

 The name of the Lake Superior and Mississippi Railroad (LSMRR) was revived in 1981 when the volunteer Lake Superior Transportation Club incorporated a heritage railroad company to offer a passenger excursion service along the Saint Louis River.